FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 But a little surprised, we observed that the diversity to N of greater than 5 decreases quickly.

+## Next step

+In our experiment, we run our retrieving program on a MIDI music library of about 6,000 songs.
+We try *head pitch mask indexing* + *score following evaluation* firstly.
+If this failed (usually no any song left after indexing[^3], or all score following evaluation's result values are too low), we try *pitch frequency indexing* every 16 notes by user playing, once left songs count is less than 100, then run score following evaluation.
+We observed that about 60% tests can be accomplished by first method (head + following), and among the rest of cases, about 80% tests can be accomplished in first 2 attempts (32 notes).
+Benefit from high performance score following algorithm, most retrieving tests can be accomplished in 20 seconds (from when first note played).

+There are also some pending issues, such as splitting problem.
+When our program continuously listens to user playing multiple songs, how to precisely determine where is the songs' boundary?
+Regarding people playing's improvisity, score following won't give a reasonable answer always.
+When to break score following state and return to a new retrieving, that's an open question.
+I think we need a sophisticated policy to integrate score following results and notes' interval information.

 ---
 [^1]: Paper: [MIDIZ: content based indexing and retrieving MIDI files](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S0104-65001999000300002)
 [^2]: MIDIZ use 2<sup>k</sup>-1 dimensional vectors, usually set k=3.
+[^3]: Usually because of user played error notes in head.